jankolkmeier/KITT_CV_JAN/README.md

 returns the path of where OpenCV headers have been installed.

+For one of the example applications, we use nonfree parts of OpenCV, which are not shipped with all OpenCV distributions.
+On Ubuntu, these can be added with the following commands:
+  `sudo add-apt-repository --yes ppa:xqms/opencv-nonfree` `sudo apt-get update`
+  `sudo apt-get install libopencv-nonfree-dev`

 ### Generate Project Files

 I created [CMake](http://cmake.org) configuration files for the build.
 To create project files